 With certain insurance plans, flu immunizations are covered with $0 copay.

-Rite Aid doesn’t require an appointment, and doesn’t charge for the vaccine if they accept your insurance.
+Rite Aid doesn’t require an appointment, and doesn’t charge for the vaccine if your insurance covers it.

-With any accepted insurance plan, or VA-enrollment, flu shots are no cost to you at Walgreens.
+With any covered insurance plan, or VA-enrollment, flu shots are no cost to you at Walgreens.